MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-perform-extractive-and-abstractive-summarization.md

 # Perform Extractive and Abstractive Summarization

 The rental property app maintained by Margie's Travel provides a way for property managers to provide a description of rental listings.
 Many of the descriptions in the system are long, providing many details about the rental property, its neighborhood, and local attractions, stores, and other amenities.
 A feature that has been requested as you implement new AI-powered capabilities for the app is using generative AI to create concise summaries of these descriptions, making it easier for your users to quickly review properties.
-In this exercise, you use the `azure_ai` extension in Azure Database For PostgreSQL flexible server to perform abstractive and extractive summarization on rental property descriptions and compare the resulting summaries.
+In this exercise, you use the `azure_ai` extension in Azure Database For PostgreSQL - Flexible Server to perform abstractive and extractive summarization on rental property descriptions and compare the resulting summaries.

 ## Before you start